Markha Valley with Stok Kangri

 Stok Kangri Base Camp - Leh

 Leh to Delhi

-After breakfast check out from the hotel and depart for your return journey to respective hubs.
+The Stok Kangri climbing tour ends after reaching Leh.
+Check out from the hotel after a delicious breakfast and depart to the respective hubs.
 Markha Valley with Stok Kangri Trek ends here.

 - Backpack with rain cover(40-60lts)

 - Daypack/Knapsack – Optional

 - Floaters or Sandals

 - Trekking Shoes – Medium or High ankle length(Get a pair and “break-in” well in advance that you don’t face any sores/blisters once you are on mountains)